 Polihale State Park Visitor Information

-Polihale State Park is open daily from 5:30am until 7:45pm.
+Polihale State Park is open daily from 5:30am until 6:45pm.
 The cost to enter is free for all guests.
 Camping is currently permitted and you can make reservations on their website.

 More Kauai State Parks